stevefeng1991321/docmanager/README.md

 * Restore previous versions
 * Track version history with uploader and timestamp
 * SHA256 hash per version for integrity verification
+* Per-document access log — who viewed or downloaded each version and when

 ## Flow: